EXCLUSIVE-Russia plans $25-$30 bln oil-for-loans deal with China

 "It can be a combination of delivery options.
 The strategic line is to increase supplies to China," one source familiar with the situation said.

 "The reason why China is willing to lend is simple.
-They sit on over 3 trillion of dollars in reserves and are looking to diversify their investments," he added, referring to China's foreign exchange reserves of $3.3 trillion.
+They sit on over 3 trillion of dollars in reserves and are looking to diversify their investments," he added referring to China's forex reserves of $3.3 trillion.

 Rosneft and CNPC declined comment.